-Before you can begin a migration, you must enable the Migrate for Compute Engine service on the Google Cloud and also enable all other Google Cloud services required by Migrate for Compute Engine.
+Before you can begin a migration, you must enable the Migrate to Virtual Machines service on the Google Cloud and also enable all other Google Cloud services required by Migrate to Virtual Machines.

 Identifying your host project